 Aerial roots are very common among epiphytic plants like the zig zag plant.
 Many epiphytic plants develop these kinds of roots to absorb moisture and nutrients from the air.
 However, fishbone cactus aerial roots also serve as anchors.

-Since Epiphytic plants grow on trees (and other plants) as their host in the wild and don’t need soil.
-So the ric rac cactus aerial roots for your houseplant may simply indicate that your cactus is looking for something to cling to.
+Since Epiphytic plants grow on trees (and other plants) as their host in the wild and do not need soil.
+So, the ric rac cactus aerial roots for your houseplant may simply indicate that it is looking for something to cling to.
 However, it also may be a sign of poor humidity or a lack of nutrients.

-So after seeing fishbone cactus aerial roots, make sure to check to see if all the plant’s needs are provided.
+When noticing fishbone cactus aerial roots, review ric rac cactus care instructions to make sure the plant’s needs are provided.
 You may need to water it or place the pot on a humidity tray.

 How Fast Does Ric Rac Cactus Grow?